 The winter months from December to February are the coldest time of year at Everest Base Camp, with daytime temperatures often below freezing and nighttime temperatures dropping to -20°C (-4°F) or lower.
 The skies are generally clear, but there is a higher risk of snowfall and storms.

 Everest Base Camp Route- Itinerary

-Following a breathtaking 45 minutes flight from Kathmandu, Our journey will reach the starting hub of Everest base Camp - Lukla(2,840m) (Gateway to Everest base camp).
-Gearing up to walk towards Phakding (2,610 m) through the Sherpa village and farmland will be our first move there.
-The next day will start with a long suspension bridge over fast-flowing white rivers to Namche Bazar (3,440m).
-Wandering up and down the hills of Sagarmatha National Park through rhododendron and alpine forests, we’ll walk trek the trail of Tengboche, Dingboche, Lobuche and finally reach our destination- Everest Base Camp (5,364m17,598ft).
-When the first ray of sunlight slowly kisses the snow-capped peaks in the next chilly morning, we’ll be there holding a cup of coffee surrounded by those pristine and pearly white mountains.
+Following a breathtaking 45 minutes flight from Kathmandu, Your journey will reach the starting point of Everest Base Camp - Lukla(2,840m) (Gateway to Everest Base Camp).
+Then you will walk towards Phakding (2,610m) through several Sherpa villages and farmlands.
+The next day you will start after crossing the long suspension bridge over fast-flowing white rivers to Namche Bazar (3,440m).
+Wandering up and down the hills of Sagarmatha National Park through rhododendron and alpine forests, you’ll trek to Tengboche, Dingboche, Lobuche, and finally, reach your destination- Everest Base Camp (5,364m/17,598ft).
+When the first ray of sunlight slowly kisses the snow-capped peaks the next morning, you’ll be there holding a cup of coffee while being surrounded by the Everest panorama.

 How to Prepare for Everest Base Camp Physically?

-We advise doing a few 2-3 hour jogging at home so that your body gets used to that sort of duration of the workout.
-Start around 2-3 weeks before you arrive in Nepal and build up the time and distance slowly so that by the end of it your body is comfortable with trekking for a solid 6 hours.
-For a better experience go for a one-day trek near your home.
+We advise you to jog for 2-3 hours for a few days before joining the trek so that your body gets used to the trekking environment.
+Start around 2-3 weeks before you arrive in Nepal and build up the time and distance slowly so that by the end, your body is comfortable with trekking for 6 hours a day.
+For a better experience, go for a one-day trek near your home.